Plymouth College has an extensive list of different subject options for the Sixth Form pupils to select when choosing their subjects.

 A Level Philosophy

 In the Sixth Form pupils can study Philosophy at A Level.
 This course helps to enhance analytical and evaluative skills thus supporting the ability to reason.
 Presenting ideas logically, questioning and clear headed thinking are useful in so many professions.
+A Level Philosophy may also particularly appeal to pupils that studied RE at GCSE.

 We enhance our learning by attending Philosophy conferences and the Lower Sixth are given the opportunity for a life changing visit to Auschwitz.
 Many of our pupils have gone on to study Philosophy, Theology or Religious Studies at university.